nelhage/blog.nelhage.com/content/post/inventing-structured-concurrency.md

 My experience writing concurrent programs **outside** of a structured concurrency framework is that it very often ends up being really frustratingly hard to just run that basic dev loop of "run program, see dumb bug, fix dumb bug," precisely because dumb bugs that would, in a single-threaded program, print a nice stack trace and exit, have a bad habit of turning into deadlocks, or getting swallowed, or something more perverse.
 And, I find that _ad-hoc_ attempts to **add** error handling sometimes make things worse!
 For instance, I sometimes would find that the "natural" approach was to "forward" errors through some pipeline, so that we can collect all errors at the end of a big concurrent operation, and log them in one place.
 That approach can work, but it also sometimes means you don't find out about **any** error until your entire program completes, which is really frustrating during development!

-Thus, I've found that adopting a structured concurrency approach, or at _least_ taking it as a basic mindset and paradigm, even if I may not have a "true" structured concurrency library in my environment, actually makes concurrent programs **drastically easier** to write and debug in the first place, even for throwaway prototypes -- it pays dividends almost immediately, not merely "eventually" or "in production"
+Thus, I've found that adopting a structured concurrency approach, or at _least_ taking it as a basic mindset and paradigm, even if I may not have a "true" structured concurrency library in my environment, actually makes concurrent programs **drastically easier** to write and debug in the first place, even for throwaway prototypes -- it pays dividends almost immediately, not merely "eventually" or "in production."

 [nursery]: https://trio.readthedocs.io/en/stable/reference-core.html#nurseries-and-spawning
 [taskgroup]: https://docs.python.org/3/library/asyncio-task.html#asyncio.TaskGroup